 The facade of the hotel is so grand and its interior is composed of old red bricks which is a signature design of old houses in the province especially in Vigan.
 It’s kinda’ old but well maintained and preserved, I must say.
 The entire hotel is adorned with beautiful and authentic paintings as well as photos of the First Lady, President Marcos and some important visitors from various parts of the world.
 We can’t simply help but feel so elated that we’ve come to experience history from those walls.

-Our room is a standard one but it’s really big.
+Our room is a standard but it’s really big.
 Watch out for my post about our room.
 (See all other hotel rooms we’ve stayed on here)

-Below are photos of the three swimming pools that has a great view of the beachfront.
+Below are photos of the three swimming pools that have a great view of the beachfront.
 Our itinerary is full packed so we were able plunge in only on our last day.
 I so love the falls and the Olympic-sized pool!

 Honestly… we were not able to scout the entire area within that five days.
 And we are still hoping to comeback to try some more recreation facilities and casino where I won Php 800+ in one press of the slot machine.